When refugees first flee the conflict in their home country or area, they settle in places where they hope to find safety and shelter.

 When no camps are accessible, people are forced to try and seek refuge in urban areas.
 Here they set up makeshift homes, often living beside railway tracks, on riverbanks or in the poorer districts of cities, towns and villages.

-Some of the biggest urban refugee populations are found in:
+Some of the biggest urban refugee populations in 2018 were found in:

 What happens when asylum seekers are unable to access legal protection?